The Creation of the Universe

 The orbits of the heavenly bodies are mentioned in the verse:

 The next stage sees these massive newly formed stars start to shrink under their own gravitational pull.
-As a result, their central regions become denser and, thus, hot.
-When the material in the centre of the star has heated up sufficiently, to be exact, at least seven million degrees K., nuclear reactions begin.
+As a result, their central regions become denser and thus, hotter.
+When the material in the centre of the star has heated up sufficiently, to be exact, at least seven million degrees K, nuclear reactions begin.
 These reactions, which are similar to those which take place in a hydrogen bomb, continue throughout the life of the star.
-These reactions are distinctly different from ordinary combustion (as in burning wood).
+These reactions are distinctly different from ordinary combustion of burning wood.
 What actually takes place inside a star is that hydrogen is converted to helium with the emission of huge energy.

 These nuclear reactions cause the stars to radiate all types of radiation into space, from x-rays and gamma rays in the short waves all the way to the longer radio waves.
 The visible section of those waves which are found between the ultra-violet and the infra-red is what we call sunlight.